MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 ## Do you need to be a global admin to configure Azure RMS, or can I delegate to other administrators that I don't want to grant full global admin permissions?

 Global administrators for an Office 365 tenant or Azure AD tenant can obviously run all administrative tasks for Azure RMS.
 However, if you want to assign administrative permissions to other users, you can do so by using the Azure RMS PowerShell cmdlet, [Add-AadrmRoleBasedAdministrator](https://msdn.microsoft.com/library/dn629417.aspx).
 You can assign this administrative role by user account, or by group.
-There are two roles available: **Global Administrator** and **Connect Administrator**.
+There are two roles available: **Global Administrator** and **Connector Administrator**.
 As their names suggest, the first role grants permissions to run all administrative tasks for Azure Rights Management (without making them a global administrator for other cloud services) and the second role grants permissions to run only the Rights Management (RMS) connector.

-Two things to note:
+Some things to note:

 - To configure templates in the Azure classic portal, you must be a full global admin for your Office 365 or Azure AD tenant.
 This restriction does not apply to configuring templates by using Azure RMS PowerShell cmdlets.